OWASP/wstg/document/6-Appendix/D-Encoded_Injection.md

 Many web pages leave the character encoding (`charset` parameter in HTTP) undefined.
 In earlier versions of HTML and HTTP, the character encoding was supposed to default to `ISO-8859-1` if it wasn't defined.
 In fact, many browsers had a different default, so it was not possible to rely on the default being `ISO-8859-1`.
 HTML version 4 legitimizes this - if the character encoding isn't specified, any character encoding can be used.

 If the web server doesn't specify which character encoding is in use, it can't tell which characters are special.
 Web pages with unspecified character encoding work most of the time because most character sets assign the same characters to byte values below 128.
 But which of the values above 128 are special?
 Some 16-bit `character-encoding` schemes have additional multi-byte representations for special characters such as `<`.
 Some browsers recognize this alternative encoding and act on it.
-This is “correct” behavior, but it makes attacks using malicious scripts much harder to prevent.
+This is "correct" behavior, but it makes attacks using malicious scripts much harder to prevent.
 The server simply doesn't know which byte sequences represent the special characters.

-Therefore in the event of not receiving the character encoding information from the server, the browser either attempts to `guess` the encoding scheme or reverts to a default scheme.
+Therefore in the event of not receiving the character encoding information from the server, the browser either attempts to guess the encoding scheme or reverts to a default scheme.
 In some cases, the user explicitly sets the default encoding in the browser to a different scheme.
 Any such mismatch in the encoding scheme used by the web page (server) and the browser may cause the browser to interpret the page in a manner that is unintended or unexpected.

 ### Encoded Injections